apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/scale_for_apecloud_mysql.md

    EOF
    ```

-   **Option 3.** Change the YAML file of the cluster
+   **Option 3.** Change the YAML file of the cluster.

-   Change the configuration of `spec.components.replicas` in the YAML file. `spec.components.replicas` tand for the pod amount and changing this value triggers a horizontal scaling of a cluster.
+   Change the configuration of `spec.components.replicas` in the YAML file. `spec.components.replicas` stand for the pod amount and changing this value triggers a horizontal scaling of a cluster.

    ***Example***

    ```
    apiVersion: dbaas.kubeblocks.io/v1alpha1
    kind: Cluster